bsmith20681/history-facts/public_html/readme.md

 ## To run locally

 1. click on live server button below
-2. right click and run php server
+2. run php -S localhost:3000 -t public_html

 ## To do List